Raheemrana/AdminDashboard_BE/README.md

 ## ***Before You Begin***

+Make sure to set up MySQL and update the DB url in `database.py`

 Before interacting with any endpoints, ensure to hit the `Dump Inventory` endpoint first.
 This step injects dummy data consisting of categories, products, customers and sales into the database, allowing you to interact with other endpoints effectively.

 ## ***Project Structure***